Harry45/Harry45.github.io/_posts/2016-10-15-Sampling-From-Any-Distribution.markdown

 \mathcal{P}\left(x\right) = \dfrac{k\,x^3}{e^{2x} - 1}
 \end{align}

 <p align="justify">Note that we will use the following notations: $\mathcal{P}\left(\centerdot\right)$ is the probability distribution function (PDF) while $\Phi\left(\centerdot\right)$ is the cumulative distribution function (CDF).
 This generic shape of this distribution follows that of a black body spectrum.
-This distribution is used only to illustrate the idea of sampling and has no underlying explanation to the actual physics of black body radiation.</p>
+This distribution is used only to illustrate the idea of sampling and we do not provide any relevant explanation to the actual physics of black body radiation in this post.</p>

 <h2>Using Scipy</h2>